-The SSC-programme between Denmark and Indonesia runs from 2016-2018.
+The SSC-programme between Denmark and Indonesia is in the second face running from 2019-2021.
 The objective is to assist Indonesian government agencies and other relevant stakeholders in developing relevant policies, strategies and solutions to increase the electrification rate and to achieve the government’s long-term objectives of renewable energy and energy efficiency.

 The cooperation operates on both technical and institutional level and the main outcome of the SSC-programme will be the support to improved modelling and energy planning, extended integration of renewable energy in the energy system and the reduction of the energy demand through energy efficiency measures.

 The work program has been developed in close cooperation with the Indonesian Ministry of Energy and Mineral Resources (MEMR) and National Energy Council (NEC).
 The work programme is divided into three main components:

 This component will focus on energy model design, new modelling tools and consolidation of energy data such as technology catalogues, energy forecasting and cost benefit calculations - for example by using the National Energy Plan (RUEN) and to assist the Indonesian Energy Outlook.
 On the longer run, Danish lessons learned within strategic energy planning will be transferred through the development of a generic guideline to regional energy planning.